google/copybara/docs/reference.md

 --------- | -----------
 url | `string`<br><p>Indicates the URL to push to as well as the URL from which to get the parent commit</p>
 push | `string`<br><p>Reference to use for pushing the change, for example 'master'</p>
-tag_name | `string`<br><p>A template string that refers to a tag name.
+tag_name | `string` or `NoneType`<br><p>A template string that refers to a tag name.
 If tag_name exists, overwrite this tag only if flag git-tag-overwrite is set.
 Note that tag creation is best-effort and migration will succeed even if the tag cannot be created.
 Usage: Users can use a string or a string with a label.
 For instance ${label}_tag_name.
 And the value of label must be in changes' label list.
 Otherwise, tag won't be created.</p>
-tag_msg | `string`<br><p>A template string that refers to the commit msg of a tag.
+tag_msg | `string` or `NoneType`<br><p>A template string that refers to the commit msg of a tag.
 If set, we will create an annotated tag when tag_name is set.
 Usage: Users can use a string or a string with a label.
 For instance ${label}_message.
 And the value of label must be in changes' label list.
 Otherwise, tag will be created with sha1's commit msg.</p>
-fetch | `string`<br><p>Indicates the ref from which to get the parent commit.
+fetch | `string` or `NoneType`<br><p>Indicates the ref from which to get the parent commit.
 Defaults to push value if None</p>
-partial_fetch | `boolean`<br><p>Please DO NOT set it to True.
+partial_fetch | `bool`<br><p>Please DO NOT set it to True.
 This feature is not ready.</p>
-integrates | `sequence of git_integrate`<br><p>Integrate changes from a url present in the migrated change label.
+integrates | `sequence of git_integrate` or `NoneType`<br><p>Integrate changes from a url present in the migrated change label.
 Defaults to a semi-fake merge if COPYBARA_INTEGRATE_REVIEW label is present in the message</p>